-It is therefore recommended that Council NOTES the Schedule of Documents executed by means of affixing the Common Seal for the period 30 April and 29 May 2019, as detailed in Attachment 1 to this Report.
+It is therefore recommended that Council NOTES the Schedule of Documents executed by means of affixing the Common Seal for the period 30 April and 29 May 2019, as detailed in Attachment 1 to Report CJ075-06/19.

 For the period 30 April and 29 May 2019, two documents were executed by affixing the Common Seal.
 A summary is provided below: